Skip to content

 What to say

-Use the launch as the reason for the retainer
+Why should the launch become the reason for the retainer?

 The strongest line is usually simple: “The site is live.
 Now we need to help it earn trust, visibility, and consistent discovery.”
 That feels like stewardship, not opportunism.